JemRF/RF-Documentation/pages/wifidocs/wifi-iot-advance.md

 ### Send To Server
-You used this option in the setup tutorial to tell the sensor to send the reading from the on board DS18B20 temperature sensor to the server.
+You used this option to tell the sensor to send the reading from the on board DS18B20 temperature or DHT22 temperature and humidity sensor to be sent to the server.
 Click the check box to send, and un-click it to stop sending.

 ### Temperature Send Interval
 This is the interval between temperature reading transmissions.
 For example if set to 300 then the sensor will send a reading every 5 minutes.
 Take note that if you are using the free PrivateEyePi service then setting it to below 300 may result in you exceeding the maximum daily message allowance.
+JemRF Monitoring will support 60 second updates.

+{% include note.html content="With default value of 0, no messages will be sent to the servers. "%}

 ### Min Temp Delta Before Transmit